Malcolm Guite: Poetry and persona

-Houston Baptist University professor Holly Ordway writes that "Guite helps us see clearly and deeply how poetry allows us to know truth in a different but complementary way to propositional, rational argument" in her review of Faith, Hope, and Poetry: Theology and the Poetic Imagination.
+Holly Ordway, Professor of English at Houston Christian University, writes that "Guite helps us see clearly and deeply how poetry allows us to know truth in a different but complementary way to propositional, rational argument" in her review of Faith, Hope, and Poetry: Theology and the Poetic Imagination.
 In a review of Guite's collection The Singing Bowl, Kevin Belmonte, a Huffington Post contributor who has written biographies of William Wilberforce and G. K. Chesterton, describes Guite as a "questing poet" whose poems "point to places of possibility—in everything—from the commonplace to the transcendent" and explore "what it means to persist in the presence of a God who hears and knows us in time of trouble".
-Belmonte has further characterised Guite as a national treasure for England.
+Belmonte has further characterised Guite as an English national treasure.

-Guite has commented in interviews that he has been influenced by the works of poets Seamus Heaney, T. S. Eliot, and George Herbert, and that he holds Herbert's poem "Bitter-Sweet" dearly.
+Guite has commented in interviews that he has been influenced by the works of the poets Seamus Heaney, T. S. Eliot and George Herbert, and that he holds Herbert's poem "Bitter-Sweet" dearly.
 In discussing the impact Herbert's poem has on his views, he said "what I see Herbert saying in that poem is that we take our passions, and sometimes our faults and our brokenness and our stains, and we let God anneal his story.
 So there's some point in which we become a window of grace".
 Guite has described himself in interviews as "a poet, priest, rock & roller, in any order you like, really.
 I'm the same person in all three."
-On 11 September 2014, Guite headlined a poetry reading as part of an art exhibition at the University of North Carolina at Greensboros Weatherspoon Art Museum.
-In the promotional materials for the event, organizers asked—describing the poet—"What would happen if John Donne or George Herbert journeyed to Middle Earth by way of San Francisco, took musical cues from Jerry Garcia and fashion tips from Bilbo Baggins, and rode back on a Harley?"